Karaage-Cluster/karaage/docs/admin/getting_started.rst

 Getting Started
 ===============
-This section is for administrators who don't already have Karaage installed and wish to get started for the first time.
+This section is for administrators who don’t already have Karaage installed and wish to get started for the first time.

 If you do have an older version of Karaage already installed, please see the